ibm-cloud-docs/FileStorage/managing-file-storage.md

 1. Go to the [{{site.data.keyword.cloud}} console](https://{DomainName}/){: external}.
 From the menu, select **Classic Infrastructure**.
 2. Click **Storage** > **{{site.data.keyword.filestorage_short}}**, and click your **Volume Name**.
 3. Scroll to the **Authorized Hosts** section of the page.
 4. Click **Authorize Host** on the right.
-Select the hosts that can access that particular volume.
+5. Filter the available host list by selecting the device type, subnet or IP address.

+   When the list is filtered by subnet, the subnets that are displayed are subscribed subnets in the same data center as the storage volume.
+   {:note}
+6. Select one or more hosts from the list and click **Save**.

 Alternatively, you can use the following command in SLCLI.
 ```